alessandragni/PWWA/README.txt

     and Blood Institute.

     colorectal.rda
-    An R data file containing the original data of the colorectal cancer study used for analysis in Web Appendix D from Ducreux, Michel, et al. "Sequential versus combination chemotherapy for the treatment of advanced colorectal cancer (FFCD 2000–05): an open-label, randomised, phase 3 trial."
+    An file containing the original data of the colorectal cancer study used for analysis in Web Appendix D from Ducreux, Michel, et al. "Sequential versus combination chemotherapy for the treatment of advanced colorectal cancer (FFCD 2000–05): an open-label, randomised, phase 3 trial."